arm-education/Digital-Signal-Processing-Education-Kit/README.md

 * Lab manual with solutions for faculty.
 Labs are based on low-cost hardware platforms (donated by partners and subject to availability) powered by Arm Cortex-M-based microcontrollers that enable high performance yet energy-efficient digital signal processing, and use the industry-standard Keil MDK-Arm application development tool.
 * **Prerequisites:** Basic C programming, elementary mathematics.

+## Tools Used

+The lab exercises in this course can be run on Windows and have been developed and tested using the hardware and software listed below.
+If you use alternatives, you may need to make adjustments to ensure the labs run successfully.

+Hardware:
+- STM32F746G Discovery board (x 2)
+- Oscilloscope
+- Signal generator
+- BNC T-piece
+- Earphones/Headphones
+- 3.5 mm Audio Jack

+Software:
+- STM32CubeF7 MCU (version 1.17.0)
+- ST-Link
+- Keil MDK-Arm (version 5.41)
+- MATLAB (version R2019a)
+- GoldWave (version 6.41)

 ## Course Aim
 To develop the ability to implement DSP systems and create commercially viable audio applications using high performance and energy-efficient Arm processors.